 Backhoes, bulldozers, dump trucks and guys manning jackhammers belt out, in unison, a rhythmical hard-knock beat all around town.
 Unfortunately, I become an unwanted audience member at one of these Stomp-like urban concertos as I can actually feel the jackhammer soloist’s vibrations under my dining room chair.

 Aw, what the heck.
-I’ll just pack a bag, catch a flight to Philly and see how Mr. Fields is doing.
+I’ll just pack a bag, catch a flight to Philly and see how Mr. Fields is getting along.